-This week's game preview is sponsored by Plum Creek Cabinets Plus of Emery!
+This week's game preview is sponsored by J&C Construction of Emery!

 Seahawks